 2b.
 For each trusted AF VFL client, the VFL Server NWDAF sends an Naf_VFLInference_Subscribe or Naf_VFLInference_Request to the VFL client.

 2c.
 For each untrusted AF VFL client, the VFL Server NWDAF sends an Nnef_VFLInference_Subscribe or Nnef_VFLInference_Request to the NEF serving the AF.
+The AF ID determined in the preparation procedure is included to indicate the target AF to the NEF.

 2d.
 For each untrusted AF VFL client, the NEF converts any internal identifiers to external identifiers and sends an Naf_VFLInference_Subscribe or Naf_VFLInference_Request to the untrusted AF VFL client.